 Poetics – Marketing – Formal Concession?
 The Reception of Peritexts in Canonical Works

-But what impacts does the actual reception of peritexts have?
-Under which circumstances are they taken as aesthetic keys to the main text, as parapoetics, so to speak, or skipped and ignored as an (allegedly) mere formal concession?
-When are they regarded as marketing tools, strategically applied to form an author’s image, or as a means for Werkpolitik (term by Steffen Martus 2007)?
-Do certain peritextual elements generally get more attention—and can there be types determined that due to particular structural and stylistic elements are considered more often than others?
+But what impact does the actual reception of peritexts have?
+Under which circumstances are they taken as aesthetic keys to the main text, as parapoetics, so to speak, or skipped and ignored as an (allegedly) mere formal convention?
+When are they regarded as marketing tools, strategically applied to form an author’s image, or as a means for Werkpolitik (term by Steffen Martus, 2007)?
+Do certain peritextual elements generally get more attention—and can there be types determined that, due to particular structural and stylistic elements, are noticed and read more often than others?

-The research project focuses on canonical works in German literature from the Sattelzeit onwards (term by Reinhart Kosselleck 1972) to establish when and how such perceptional ›offers‹ of peritexts are detected and are themselves made part of canonising processes.
-At the core of the project is their perception by academic research, supplemented (and possibly distinguished) by journalist reviews.
+The research project focused on canonical works in German literature to establish when and how such perceptional ‘offerings’ of peritexts are detected and are themselves part of the canonizing processes.
+At the core of the project was their perception by academic research, supplemented by (and distinguished from) journalistic reviews.

 - “Für Sie, mon Amour, dieses Gedicht noch einmal.”
 Paul Celans Widmungspraxis, in: Weimarer Beiträge 65.2 (2019), 224–240

 - Das “Ärgernis Form” als Engagement.
 Ilse Aichingers Lyrik der 1950er Jahre, in: Günter Häntzschel, Sven Hanuschek, Ulrike Leuschner (eds.): treibhaus.
 Jahrbuch für die Literatur der fünfziger Jahre 13 (2017), 21–36